nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Requirements**

-### Product scope
+### app scope

 **Target user profile**:

 - Tech-savvy university student leading teams in software engineering modules to build software projects
 - Having trouble keeping track of the team’s progress and delegating tasks effectively
-- Student who prefers CLI to GUI for productivity’s sake
+- Student who prefers CLI to GUI for appivity’s sake
 - Desperate for a single source of truth on who is doing what and by when

 **Value proposition**: